Russian airstrikes reported in cities across Ukraine

 Among regions where officials reported strikes were Lviv, Zhytomyr, Khmelnytskyi and Rivne in the west, and Kharkiv, Ukraine’s second largest city in the northeast.
 Several missile strikes also hit Kryvyi Rih, President Volodymyr Zelenskyy’s native city, according to its mayor, Oleksandr Vilkul.

-KYIV, Ukraine (AP) — Strikes hit residential buildings in the heart of Ukraine's capital Tuesday, authorities said.
-Further south, officials announced probes of alleged Russian abuses in the newly retaken city of Kherson, including torture sites and enforced disappearances and detentions.

-Video published by a presidential aide showed a five-story, apparently residential building on fire in Kyiv.
+In Kyiv, video published by a presidential aide showed a five-story, apparently residential building on fire, with flames licking through apartments.
 The city mayor said three residential buildings were struck and that air defense units shot down other missiles.
 Vitali Klitschko added on his Telegram social media channel that medics and rescuers are being scrambled to the sites of the attacks.

-The strikes followed air raid sirens in the capital and break what had been a period of comparative calm since previous waves of drone and missile attacks several weeks ago.
+Ukraine had seen a period of comparative calm since previous waves of drone and missile attacks several weeks ago.

+The strikes came as authorities were already working furiously to get Kherson back on its feet and beginning to investigate alleged Russian abuses there and its surrounds.

-The strikes also follow what have been days of euphoria in Ukraine sparked by the retaking of Kherson.
-The southern city, however, is without power and water and the head of the U.N. human rights office’s monitoring mission in Ukraine, Matilda Bogner, on Tuesday decried a “dire humanitarian situation” there.
+The southern city is without power and water and the head of the U.N. human rights office’s monitoring mission in Ukraine, Matilda Bogner, on Tuesday decried a “dire humanitarian situation” there.

-Reports of abuses are also emerging in newly liberated Kherson areas now that Russian troops have gone.

 Speaking from Kyiv, Bogner said her teams are looking to travel to Kherson to try to verify allegations of nearly 80 cases of enforced disappearances and arbitrary detention it has turned up in the area and “understand whether the scale is in fact larger than what we have documented already.”